datactive/bigbang/README.md

 ## License

-GPLv2, see LICENSE for its text.
+AGPL-3.0, see LICENSE for its text.
+This license may be changed at any time according to the principles of the project [Governance](https://github.com/datactive/bigbang/wiki/Governance).